Ravn-Tech/HyperTag/README.md

 HyperTag offers an expressive tag system and a powerful semantic search engine for all your files.
 Represent how you think using tags.
 Find what you look for using semantic search for your text documents (yes, even PDF's) and images.
 Instead of introducing proprietary file formats like other existing file organization tools, HyperTag just smoothly layers on top of your existing files without any fuss.

-**Objective Function**: Minimize time between a thought and access to all relevant files.
+**Goal**: Minimize time between a thought and access to all relevant files.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->